visoca/SNP-and-genotype-calling/docs/pca.md

 dev.off()
 ```

-Some individuals seem to be in an unexpected position.
+Some samples seem to be in an unexpected position.
 Let's investigate that further by plotting the id of the samples;
 ```R
 pdf(file="genotype_matrix-pc1-pc4-labels.pdf")
 plot(pcs[,1], pcs[,2], type="n", main = "PCA using genotype matrix", xlab = "PC1", ylab = "PC2")